-- Meeting on dating sites (like Tinder) and asking to talk on Snapchat.
+- Meeting on dating sites (like Tinder or Bumble) and asking to talk on Snapchat.
 If you connect with a scammer on a dating app, they’ll often ask to move the convo to Snapchat (this is especially common in military romance scams).
 They’ll start asking for explicit photos/videos and then threaten to release them if you don’t share more.

 - Snapchat catfish scams.
 A catfish is someone who pretends to be an attractive person online.
 These scammers trick victims into thinking they have a genuine romantic connection, then start asking for money, gift cards, photos, etc. They may also request access to your account to “prove” you’re not flirting with other people.

 - Snapchat meetup scams.
 Users who don’t block their location are vulnerable to Snapchat meetup scams.
 Here, attractive Snapchat accounts reach out to users and say they want to meet up in their area.
 They'll ask you to pay for their gas or a bus ticket.
 But the scammer never shows up for the date.
 They may provide an excuse and schedule a new date, stringing along the victim for even more money before they disappear.